 Gordon's Medical Centre

-The School Medical Centre is run by a team of three Registered General Nurses and one administrator.
+The School Medical Centre is run by a team of four Registered General Nurses, a physiotherapist and an administrator.

 Its aim is to support the health needs of every student, allowing them to achieve their full potential in all aspects of school life.